dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.75
+Ultimate Whitecream addon update	Version 1.1.76

-Added: Freepornstreams

-Added: Viralvideosx
+Fixed: xmoviesforyou (next page + categories)

-Added: Xmoviesforyou
+Added: Xozilla

-Removed: Elreyx

-Removed: Videomegaporn

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12